antony-jr/QAppImageUpdate/docs/ClassAppImageDeltaRevisioner.md

 Starts the updater.
 Emits **started()** signal when starts.

-> Note: When the updater starts , it will emit all signals embededInformation and updateAvailable , which is quite natural , So before calling start , if you do not desire this behaviour , Disconnect your respective slots.

 > Minor Note: You don't have to worry about anything if you called checkForUpdate or getAppImageEmbededInformation slots before start , Don't worry about overheads too , Since when you call checkForUpdate slot , The information